amdens-sci/binding_site_fitter/README.md

 Python / C++ GUI application for fitting binding site data

 PB_Fitter is a simple GUI calculator for fitting protein binding data for drugs to one- and two-binding site models, saving the resulting model and using it to calculate free drug for pharmacokinetic data.
-It's easy and intuitive to use and automatically provides the statistics you need to evaluate the quality of the fit.
 It was developed for use by the pharmacology team at Qpex
 Bio.

 ## Installation